In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Arrabbiata means “angry” in Italian, but there’s nothing unfriendly about this warming dish; the word refers to the (optional) spicy kick to the simple tomato sauce.
-If you’ve never tried celery root before, let us convert you.
-Cousin to celery, it’s creamy like potatoes when mashed.
-To peel it, treat it like you might a grapefruit or pineapple: cut off the ends to give yourself a sturdy base, then follow its contours to slice off the peel in strips.
+Arrabbiata means “angry” in Italian, but there’s nothing unfriendly about this warming dish; the word refers to the spicy kick that chile flakes deliver to the tomato sauce, but it’s optional in our version.
+If you’ve never tried celery root before, let us introduce you.
+When mashed, it’s got a creamy potato-like texture and a celery-esque flavor.
+To peel it, treat it like you would a grapefruit or pineapple: cut off the ends to give yourself a sturdy base, then follow the vegetable’s contours and slice off the gnarly peel in strips.

 - 1 yellow onion